-Using the navX-MXP yaw angle before calibration completes may result in errors in robot control.
-To avoid this situation, your robot software should verify that calibration has completed (e.g., by calling the isCalibrating() function) before using navX-MXP data.
+Using the navX-sensor yaw angle before calibration completes may result in errors in robot control.
+To avoid this situation, your robot software should verify that calibration has completed (e.g., by calling the isCalibrating() function) before using navX-sensor data.

-4) If using the MXP connector, secure the navX-MXP circuit board to the RoboRio
+4) If using the MXP connector, secure the navX-sensor circuit board to the RoboRio

-During operation of the robot, certain actions (for instance, driving over a bump at high speed) may cause the navX-MXP circuit board to become dislodged from the MXP connector.
+During operation of the robot, certain actions (for instance, driving over a bump at high speed) may cause the navX-sensor circuit board to become dislodged from the MXP connector.

-To avoid this case, when mounting the navx-MXP circuit board be sure to secure the navX-MXP circuit board to the RoboRio via two correctly-sized screws.
+To avoid this case, when mounting the navx-sensor circuit board to the RoboRIO MXP port, be sure to secure the navX-sensor circuit board firmly to the RoboRio via two correctly-sized screws.